VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

     // Handle physics-based movement for cube2
     if (cube2 != null)
     {
-        // Retrieve the RigidbodyComponent, which handles physics interactions var rigidBody = cube2.Get<RigidbodyComponent>();
+        var rigidBody = cube2.Get<RigidbodyComponent>();

-        // We use KeyPressed instead of KeyDown to apply impulses only once per key press
-        // Apply an impulse to the left when the C key is pressed if (game.Input.IsKeyPressed(Keys.C))
+        if (game.Input.IsKeyPressed(Keys.C))
         {
             rigidBody.ApplyImpulse(new Vector3(-force, 0, 0));
         }
-        // Apply an impulse to the right when the V key is pressed else if (game.Input.IsKeyPressed(Keys.V))
+        else if (game.Input.IsKeyPressed(Keys.V))
         {
             rigidBody.ApplyImpulse(new Vector3(force, 0, 0));